jakelarue/beautiful-jekyll/workwithme.md

 And if you don't *really* know your numbers (AOV, cLTV, CR etc.) **or** feel uncomfortable sharing that information - I get it and yup, you guessed it - I'm not your guy.

+I like putting all of this on the table beforehand to eliminate the guesswork before you even get in contact with me.

-I like digging into businesses, getting behind-the-scenes and learning the ins-and-outs to find out how we can take your marketing to the next level.
+I also like digging into businesses, getting behind-the-scenes and learning the ins-and-outs to find out how we can take your marketing to the next level.
 That means everything is an open book when we work together.

 After a while, I got a feel for which type of clients would benefit the most from my work.
 I had to become **VERY PICKY** about who I could help, so I came up with a strict (but reasonable) set of criteria that needs to be met in order for us to move forward.

 ### We might be a fit if the following are true:

 - You have a good, solid product or service and a great reputation
-- You must have a steady flow of leads and customers - ideally **15,000 unique vistors**
+- You have a steady flow of leads and customers - ideally **15,000 monthly unique vistors**
 - Your business makes over **$100,000 in annual revenue**
 - You **MUST** follow directions.
 (Don't worry, I won't ask you to do anything weird.)
 -